CSCRC-SCREED/QUT-ZSS-2023-GOOSE/Datasets/GOOSE attack dataset/Processed dataset (supervised ML)/871/README.md

 **QUTZS_SV.csv extracts all SV features of all SV packets from the raw network traffic**

-**QUTZS_final.csv merges both GOOSE and SV features based on packet receive timestamp, and most importantly labels each merged sample based on 32 types of behaviours<sup>*</sup>**
+**QUTZS_final.xlsx merges both GOOSE and SV features based on packet receive timestamp, and most importantly labels each merged sample based on 32 types of behaviours<sup>*</sup>**

 1. **${\color{red}Four}$ attack targets**:
    - **a**: delaying the safety protection when a short-circuit fault happens in Fault_66bus1